EARN YOUR SECURITY AND EMERGENCY STUDIES DEGREE AT SC!

 Average Salary (PayScale): $86k

-Graduates of the online security administration program at Southwestern College will be prepared for a variety of career environments, including:
+Graduates of the online Security and Emergency Studies program at Southwestern College will be prepared for a variety of career environments, including:

 - Risk management specialist